carpentries-lab/good-enough-practices/episodes/05-project_organization.md

 > demonstrate consequences of different naming strategies.
 >
 > For your information, to encode experimental details the following conventions were taken:
-> * phyB/phyA are sample genotypes
+> * phyB/phyA are sample genotypes (that is, which gene is mutated)
 > * sXX is the sample number
 > * LD/SD are different light conditions (long or short day)
 > * on/off are different media (on sucrose, off sucrose)